-Summary: In general, the National Center for Complementary and Alternative Medicine (NCCAM) support of investigator-initiated clinical trials that study an intervention delivered to human subjects will be limited to studies carried out within the United States and Canada, except in special settings (see Special Considerations below).
-NCCAM will continue to support highly meritorious international grants that propose non-interventional, observational, or epidemiologic clinical studies, as well as basic mechanistic and non-clinical translational research.
+Summary: In general, the National Center for Complementary and Integrative Health (NCCIH) support of investigator-initiated clinical trials that study an intervention delivered to human subjects will be limited to studies carried out within the United States and Canada, except in special settings (see Special Considerations below).
+NCCIH will continue to support highly meritorious international grants that propose non-interventional, observational, or epidemiologic clinical studies, as well as basic mechanistic and non-clinical translational research.

-Prior to submitting such applications for NCCAM support of interventional clinical studies that would be conducted outside of the United States and Canada, investigators must contact the appropriate program officer to discuss NCCAM interest in and willingness to support the project.
-Among factors to be considered by NCCAM are the following:
+Prior to submitting such applications for NCCIH support of interventional clinical studies that would be conducted outside of the United States and Canada, investigators must contact the appropriate program officer to discuss NCCIH interest in and willingness to support the project.
+Among factors to be considered by NCCIH are the following:

 - The strength of preexisting and independently funded clinical research infrastructure at the proposed clinical site(s)

 - The scope and nature of previous experience of the principal investigator (PI) and site staff in conducting collaborative, international interventional clinical trials in the proposed country and at the proposed site(s)

 - Previous experience of the PI in working with all relevant U.S. and foreign regulatory authorities and complying with their requirements

 - The need for and/or status of required U.S. and foreign regulatory approvals